Unsupervised Constitutive Model Discovery from Sparse and Noisy Data: statFEM-EUCLID

 where $\veckappa_{\lambda}$ denotes the coefficient vector obtained at~$\lambda$.
 The outcome of a Pareto analysis is illustrated in~\autoref{fig:pareto_full}.
 As can be seen, increasing~$\lambda$ strengthens the regularization, which monotonically decreases the $\ell_{1}$-norm of $\veckappa_{\lambda}$, while simultaneously degrading the fit accuracy, i.e. $\mathrm{RMSE}_{\lambda}$.

 In addition, we define the number of active terms $n^{\mathcal{A}}_{\lambda} \subseteq n_\phi$ of the model at~$\lambda$ as

-that is, $n^{\mathcal{A}}_{\lambda}$ counts how many coefficients of the solution vector $\veckappa_\lambda$ are greater than $10^{-10}$ at a specific $\lambda$ such that they can be assumed to equal zero numerically.
+that is, $n^{\mathcal{A}}_{\lambda}$ counts how many coefficients of the solution vector $\veckappa_\lambda$ are greater than $10^{-10}$ at a specific $\lambda$ such that the rest can be assumed to equal zero numerically.
 Additionally, we define the admissible set of the penalty terms as

 where, $\Lambda_{\mathrm{acc}}$ denotes the set of $\lambda$ that pass the admissibility criterion $\mathrm{RMSE}_{\lambda} < \tau$, with $\tau$ denoting a user-defined tolerance that serves as an admissibility threshold for acceptable residual error, as illustrated in~\autoref{fig:pareto_fullpath_RMSE70}.
 In other words, only models whose RMSE falls below the prescribed threshold are retained for further consideration.